Prag8855/aab/frontend/content/guides/kitagutschein.md

 If you apply for more *Kita* hours, you also need...[^10]

 - [ ] **Proof of employment**
     An *[[Arbeitgeberbescheinigung]]*, or a letter from your employer that confirms your working hours.
-You can use [this template](https://www.berlin.de/ba-steglitz-zehlendorf/politik-und-verwaltung/aemter/jugendamt/kindertages-betreuung/bescheinigung-erwerbstaetigkeit.pdf?ts=1759136839).
+It must be less than 4 weeks old.[^14] You can use [this template](https://www.berlin.de/ba-steglitz-zehlendorf/politik-und-verwaltung/aemter/jugendamt/kindertages-betreuung/bescheinigung-erwerbstaetigkeit.pdf?ts=1759136839).
 - [ ] *or* **proof of self-employment**
     A *[[Gewerbeschein]]*, documents from the *[[Finanzamt]]*, or a letter from your [tax advisor](/glossary/Steuerberater).
 - [ ] *or* **proof of studies**